mortendk/saga11-website/src/content/page/index.md

       ```

+      ## 🚚 Build to Production

+      4. Now The site is ready to be published, build it and send it to the internet!

+      ```shell

+      $ npm build

+      ```

-      4. Cleanup the build folder
+      5. Cleanup the build folder - just to remove the clutter

       ```shell